Carry forward allows you to make pension contributions in excess of the annual allowance and receive tax relief.

 If the individual wants to make the contribution themselves with full tax relief on it, they need sufficient earned income (i.e. salary – dividends do not count for this purpose) to cover the contribution.

 The company is able to make whatever contribution it likes to the employee’s pension fund, regardless of the amount of salary/ dividends the employee receives.

 It is important that correct legal form is followed here - the company is not making the contribution on behalf of the employee (in which case it would be treated as an employee contribution) but is making an employer contribution in its own right.

-As an employer contribution to a registered pension scheme, it does not count towards the employee’s remuneration from the company.
+As an employer contribution to a registered pension scheme, it does not count towards the employee’s taxable remuneration from the company.
 The contribution does count towards the employee’s annual allowance but the individual can benefit from the carry forward rules.